 A few days later, Kaldi took some of the coffee fruit and the leaves to a nearby Monastery and told the whole story about the dancing goats and the power of the Berries to the monks.
 The monks did not believe him and followed him back to his home and goats, and they saw for themselves that it was just as Kaldi had told him.
 The goats ate the Fruit of the Coffee plant and became energetic and playful.

-This is how the roasting of Coffee Beans was discovered, and then boiling the seed resulted in the first cup of Coffee and made them feel energetic.
-No longer were they falling asleep at prayer times but alert and focused on God.
+This is how the roasting of Coffee Beans was discovered, and boiling the seed resulted in the first cup of Coffee andCoffeethem feel energetic.
+They were no longer asleep at prayer times but alert and focused on God.

 Coffee’s virtues spread from here to Mocha in Yemen to around the World.
-Since that time, people everywhere must come to enjoy the Coffee and its energy, and it all began with Kaldi, the Shepherd in Ethiopia.
+Since then, people everywhere must come to enjoy Coffee andCoffeenergy, which all began with Kaldi, the Shepherd in Ethiopia.
 So, the legend tells us.

-Sufi Mystics promoted the use of Arabica Coffee
+Sufi Mystics promoted the use of Arabica Coffee.

-Robusta Coffee was born and grown in Uganda
+Robusta Coffee was born and grown in Uganda.